 Civil Litigation is a process of resolving disputes between parties.
 Generally, parties use the court process to enforce, exercise or defend a legal right.
 A litigation lawyer or litigator can represent either the applicant (plaintiff) or the respondent (defendant) in the matter.

-As a lawyer, our first duty is to the court.
+As lawyers, our first duty is to the court.
 Our role is to advocate in the best interests of the client, though without misleading the court.
 It is a common misconception that litigation lawyers spend most of their day (and the case) fighting for their client’s rights in a court room.
 In truth, the majority of litigation matters are dealt with and settled without the need to appear before a judge.

 What qualifications do you need to be a litigation lawyer?